Washington Residential Lease Agreement | PDF

-The Washington standard residential lease agreement is a template that a property owner may use to legally accept payment in exchange for someone else to occupy their property.
-The tenant usually has to apply and provide the landlord with their credit information to make sure they are qualified for the monthly payment.
-If approved, the landlord will fill in the blanks of this form with the agreed upon arrangement.
+A Washington standard residential lease agreement allows a property owner to rent a home to a tenant for monthly rent.
+The tenant usually has to apply and provide the landlord with their credit information to make sure they are qualified through a rental application.
+If approved, the landlord will fill in the blanks of this form with the agreed-upon arrangement.
 After the signatures are given and the security deposit made, access to the property will be granted along with keys and any codes required to get into the living unit.

-- If the landlord or tenant have any questions about their rights under this agreement, they should review the Residential Landlord-Tenant Act.
+- If the landlord or tenant has any questions about their rights under this agreement, they should review the Residential Landlord-Tenant Act.

 Returning – Twenty-one (21) days.
 If the landlord retains any portion of the deposit to recover the costs of repairs, the landlord must also provide a report stating the criteria for the deductions (§ 59.18.280(1)).